kubesphere/website/content/en/docs/application-store/built-in-apps/tomcat-app.md

 ---
 title: "Deploy Tomcat on KubeSphere"
-keywords: 'KubeSphere,Kubernetes, Installation, Tomcat'
+keywords: 'KubeSphere, Kubernetes, Installation, Tomcat'
 description: 'How to deploy Tomcat on KubeSphere through App Store'

-linkTitle: "Deploy Tomcat"
+link title: "Deploy Tomcat"
 weight: 261
 ---
 [Apache Tomcat](https://tomcat.apache.org/index.html) software powers numerous large-scale, mission-critical web applications across a diverse range of industries and organizations.
-This tutorial walks you through an example of how to demploy Tomcat on KubeSphere.
+This tutorial walks you through an example of how to deploy Tomcat on KubeSphere.

 ## Prerequisites